 Talented people have worked on similar problems to the problems we're now solving.
 Thankfully for us they've shared what they've learned.
 So let's learn from them.

-Your current role is a platform to get better at the work you do and how you do the work.
+Your current role can be viewed as a platform to get better at the work you do and how you do the work.
 Your professional development is a you activity.
 Make it work for you.

 Why we work the way we work is important to understand ... so we can create something better.
 Here's what's happening.